raylee-git/leili-web/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *Entropy*
-publication_short: In *ICW*
+# publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Big data and streaming data are encountered in a variety of contemporary applications in business and industry.
+In such cases, it is common to use random projections to reduce the dimension of the data yielding compressed data.
+These data however possess various anomalies such as heterogeneity, outliers, and round-off errors which are hard to detect due to volume and processing challenges.
+This paper describes a new robust and efficient methodology, using Hellinger distance, to analyze the compressed data.
+Using large sample methods and numerical experiments, it is demonstrated that a routine use of robust estimation procedure is feasible.
+The role of double limits in understanding the efficiency and robustness is brought out, which is of independent interest.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - compressed data, Hellinger distance, representation formula, iterated limits, influence function, consistency, asymptotic normality, location-scale family

 # Display this page in the Featured widget?
 featured: true